FUTURE-WISE CITIES — CITY-WISE FUTURES

-Welcome to the Future-wise Cities theme at the Manchester Urban Institute:
+Welcome to the Collaboratorium side of the Future-wise Cities theme at the Manchester Urban Institute:

 Cities are the hubs and crucibles of change, both local and global.
 The notion of a city is also changing – not only physical areas on the map, but many other kinds of reality – peri-urban metro-scapes, regional constellations, or multi-local-global networks.